mcbentivegna/todo-app/README.md

-#This is a todo list app that I created to practice React.
+#This is a todo list app that I created to practice using React with gulp and Material-UI.